ghedo/safely/docs/safely.1.md

 `-a, --add`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Add the given account.
+Add a new account to the database.

-`-p, --passwd`
+`-p, --pass`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Show the given account's password.
+Print the password of the given account.

 `-u, --user`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Show the given account's username.
+Print the user name of the given account.

 `-e, --edit`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Edit the given account.
+Modify the given account.

 `-r, --remove`